nicr9/slides/contributing_to_open_source/slides.md

 ## Contributing to Open Source

-Ask not what your community can do for but what you can do for your community!
+Ask not what your community can do for you, but what you can do for your community!